Ludwig Nissen: Death and the Nordsee Museum in Husum

 In 1915 Nissen, in his first will and testament, expressed a desire to create a cultural heritage for his hometown.
 In the same text, he expressed his self-understanding as a European immigrant: "My household is a historical document of my life and that of my contemporaries."
 He wanted to dedicate the future cultural site he would create to the memory of his parents.
 About 50 years after his emigration, in 1920, Nissen went back to Husum for the first time.
 It was on that occasion that he involved the District Councilor of Husum, Heinrich Clasen, in his plans.

 The planned house was intended to have the character of a "people's house," museum, and art gallery.
 For this purpose, rooms were to be established so that the public could meet for charitable, scientific, literary or educational purposes.
 In 1921, Nissen announced his plans publicly in Husum.
 The plans were recorded in his will of June 12, 1922 and became final via deed of donation from February 29, 1928 onward.
 For his legacy, Nissen chose to establish an independent foundation, which was intended to guarantee independence even in the face of changing political and economic trends.

-On October 26, 1924 Ludwig Nissen died in Brooklyn.
+On October 26, 1924 Ludwig Nissen died at his home in Brooklyn.
 He established the town of Husum as heir to his fortune of 2.5 million Deutsche Marks, and dictated in his will that his legacy was intended primarily for the construction of the museum and related cultural purposes.
 Even before his death, Nissen had donated a large number of valuable museum pieces for this "people's house," which had previously been housed in the offices of Husum Castle.

 On December 29, 1930 Nissen's widow Kathie succumbed to a stroke.
 From her estate, she gave the town of Husum $170,000, so the total inheritance for the city from the Nissens was 3 million Deutsche Marks.
 Thus, Ludwig Nissen's testamentary plans in Husum could be realized.

 Nissen's art collection consisted of artists from several European countries as well as from America, and also contained paintings and embroideries by his wife.
 The artworks are generally of classic motifs: still lifes, animal portraits, and so forth.
 In 1923, he acquired part of the estate of Elisabeth Vilma Lwoff-Parlaghy at auction, already thinking about his future museum.